Sliding Window Persistence of Quasiperiodic Functions: Experiments and Applications

 In music theory, consonance and dissonance are classifications of multiple simultaneous tones.
 While the former is associated with pleasantness, the latter creates tension as experienced by the listener.
 Perfect dissonance occurs when the audio frequencies are irrational with respect to each other.
 One such instance is the \emph{tritone}, which is a musical interval that is halfway between two octaves.
 Mathematically, for a base frequency $\omega_1$, its tritone is $\sqrt{2}\omega_1$.
 We will use the theory of sliding window embedding to quantify quasiperiodicity from a dissonant sample.
 For the purpose of this application, we use a $5$-second audio recording of a brass horn playing the tritone\footnote{generously provided by Adam Huston.}.
 The signal was read using \textsf{wavfile.read()} and the resulting amplitude plot is shown in Figure \ref{fig:MusicAudioWave} (Top).
 Like before, in order to perform sliding window analysis, we need to choose appropriate parameters $d$ and $\tau$.
 We proceed exactly as before with the spectral analysis shown in Figure \ref{fig:MusicAudioWave} (Bottom).

-We then find peaks with height at least $0.04$ and at least $100$ Hz apart to detect prominent frequencies which we will use for estimation of the embedding parameters.
+We then find peaks with height at least $0.04$ and at least $100$ radians per second apart to detect prominent frequencies which we will use for estimation of the embedding parameters.
 See Table \ref{tab:musicfreq}.

 The resulting embedding parameters are $d = 8$ and $\tau = 0.0285736$.
-We use cubic splines to compute the sliding window vectors and present the PCA representation of the point cloud, along with the persistence diagrams computed for $2200$ landmarks in Figure \ref{fig:MusicPersDiag}.
+We use cubic splines to compute the sliding window vectors and present the PCA representation of the point cloud, along with the persistence diagrams computed for $1300$ landmarks, i.e. \verb"maxmin" subsample as defined in Example \ref{example: tau}, in Figure \ref{fig:MusicPersDiag}.

+In Figure \ref{fig:MusicPersDiag}, the persistence diagrams (middle) indicate that the sliding window point cloud has two high persistence features in dimension $1$ and one high persistence feature in dimension $2$.
+This claim is validated with the persistence scatter plot (right).
+This tell us that the point cloud fills a two dimensional torus (perhaps a very twisted one) embedded in $\R^9$, which verifies that the dissonant music sample was indeed quasiperiodic.